-During the course of operations, the District has activity between funds for various purposes.
+During the course of operations the District has activity between funds for various purposes.
 Any residual balances outstanding at year end are reported as due from/to other funds and advances to/from other funds.
 While these balances are reported in fund financial statements, certain eliminations are made in the preparation of the district-wide financial statements.
-Balances between the funds included in governmental activities (i.e., the governmental funds) are eliminated so that only the net amount is included as internal balances.
+Balances between the funds included in governmental activities (i.e., the governmental funds) are eliminated so that only the net amount is included as internal balances in the governmental activities column.
+Transfers between the funds included in governmental activities are eliminated so that only the net amount is included in the governmental activities column.